gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Association parameter was included.
 The transmission of the PVALID chunk MUST be done reliably.
-The responder receiving the PVALID chunk will compare the indicated solutions with the ones previously received as parameters in the INIT chunk, if they are exactly the same, it will reply to the initiator with a PVALID chunk containing the chosen proteciton solution, otherwise it will reply with an ABORT chunk.
+The responder receiving the PVALID chunk will compare the indicated solutions with the ones previously received as parameters in the INIT chunk.
+The responder will ignore unknown parameters and security solutions.
+For the supported solutions if the parameters in the INIT matches what is listed in the PVALID and there are no additional by the endpoint supported solution in the PVALID, it will reply to the initiator with a PVALID chunk containing the chosen proteciton solution, otherwise it will reply with an ABORT chunk.
 ERROR CAUSE will indicate "Failure in Validation" and the SCTP association will be terminated.
 If the association was not aborted the